QuickBooks Blog

 How should a customer bring up a disputed invoice?
 More importantly for you and your business, how should you respond to a customer’s dispute?
 Before getting into best practices, it helps to understand each party’s legal rights.

-There are some laws that remotely touch on invoicing disputes, but they aren’t the first place you should look to understand your rights regarding disputed invoices.
-First, you need to look at the contract between you and your customer.
+To understand your rights regarding disputed invoices, you need to look at the contract between you and your customer.

 What is the contract between you and your customer?